nsrags/microservices-reference-code/chapter7-cart/cart-microservice/README.md

 The application, packaged as an _über-jar_, is now runnable using `java -jar target/*-runner.jar`.

+### Pre-requisties
+- Java 21
+- RDBMC - PostgresQL running as container or in your local (make sure you have the credentials in order to configure the application)
+- Maven build tool
+- Docker daemon running to build container images

 ### Setup
+- Import the project to your favourite IDE
+- Since this project uses build tool Maven you can import it as Maven project.
+No special instructions
+- Once imported and dependencies are downloaded project should build successfully

 Easily start your REST Web Services